 If you’re over 55, odds are you know someone who has had their tonsils out.
-It was a pretty common minor surgery back in the 50s, 60s, and 70s on kids who had a couple bouts of tonsillitis.
+It was a common minor surgery back in the 50s, 60s, and 70s on kids who had a couple bouts of tonsillitis.
 A tonsillectomy was considered a good treatment for the infection and inflammation of tonsillitis.

 Today ENT doctors such as our board-certified otolaryngologists at the ENT & Allergy Centers of Texas no longer think of this surgery in that way.
 Now, tonsillectomies are only used for chronic tonsillitis patients, patients whose bacterial infected tonsillitis isn’t responding to antibiotics, and for sleep-disordered breathing leading to sleep apnea.